loicrohan/Pixel-Rangers-2D-Platformer-/README.md

 # Pixel-Rangers--2D-Platformer-
- First 2D Platformer (In Development)
+ First 2D Platformer

 Open this project with Unity Editor 2023 or higher otherwise you might encounter errors that will gatekeep you from working on it

- More Levels to be implemented

 Check this link : (https://loicrohan.itch.io/pixel-rangers-extended-version)